 Department of Geography

-On this four-year physical geography course with an integrated masters, you'll examine patterns and processes in the natural environment and learn how to tackle contemporary global issues such as environmental pollution and rising sea levels.
-You'll develop your understanding of these changes in the context of long-term variability.
+On our four-year physical geography course with an integrated masters, you’ll examine patterns and processes in the natural environment and learn how to tackle contemporary global issues such as climate change, environmental pollution and rising sea levels.
+You’ll develop your understanding of these changes in the context of the diverse, intricate interactions between Earth-system components.

 The first three years follow the same structure as the BSc Geography.
 In your fourth year, you'll carry out your own advanced research project as part of an active research group.
 You'll benefit from the expertise of a network of academics and you'll have the chance to develop your professional and research skills.